nikfrank/chess-workshop/README.md

 const columnIndex = 3; // the fourth column, aka the "D file" in chess lingo const rowIndex = 0; // the first row, aka the "1st rank"

-console.log( this.state.pieces[ rowIndex ][ columnIndex ] ); // 'Q', a white Queen, in the starting position at least
+console.log( this.state.pieces[ rowIndex ][ columnIndex ] ); // 'Q', a white Queen
+// ... in the starting position at least

 // or if we wanted the entire column